Kushshahch21b053/DL_Assign1/README.md

 ### How to train and evaluate

  - Question 1
-   To generate sample images we have to run python src/dataset.py if in the root directory
+   To generate sample images, we have to run python src/dataset.py if in the root directory

 - Questions 4,5,6
   To make the sweep and evaluate the models, the following line should be run in the command line